Portland Symphonic Choir seeks up to 5 Artistic Leadership Consortium Members (Part time, up to 10 hours/week)

 - Comprehensive knowledge of all voice types

-- Ability to work effectively with a team of professional musicians to accomplish specific artistic goals
+- Proven ability to work effectively with a team of professional musicians to accomplish specific artistic goals

 - Facility with languages, and a command of choral diction and articulation

-Personal Qualities: The ideal candidate for this position is a visionary, creative thinker, experienced choral director, and motivational leader.
-The candidate also:
+Personal Qualities: The ideal candidates for the ALC are visionary, creative thinkers, experienced choral directors/singers/accompanists, and motivational leaders.
+They also:

-- Exudes high integrity and engenders trust both on and off the podium
+- Exude high integrity and engender trust both on and off the podium

-- Exhibits confidence and has the ability to make difficult decisions with sound reason and explanation
+- Exhibit confidence and have the ability to make difficult decisions with sound reason and explanation

-- Inspires members and audiences through excellently prepared and conducted choral music
+- Inspire members and audiences through excellently prepared and performed choral music

 - Other rehearsals, auditions, meetings, etc. as scheduled